 This tutorial shows you how to add audio effects by manipulating the Web Audio API nodes

-This tutorial shows you how to build a music visualizer using a sound component and an Analyser node.
+This tutorial shows you how to build a music visualizer using a sound component and an Analyzer node.

 Go forth and make some noise!